Pesonet1/gis_docker/README.md

 - osm2pgrouting (run on demand)
 - digiroad2pgrouting (run on demand)

 Nginx is used for proxying network traffic between containers.
-Currently it is only used for proxying Geoserver, Mapproxy & nominatim requests.
+Currently it is used for proxying Geoserver, Mapproxy & Nominatim requests.

 ```
 /geoserver -> geoserver:8080